chadxz/chadmcelligott.com/_posts/2013-08-12-asp-net-mvc-optimization-bundle-script-order.markdown

  - c#
 ---

 I have been working on a responsive design project in ASP.NET MVC 4 using the "Microsoft ASP.NET Web Optimization Framework" (nuget id: [Microsoft.AspNet.Web.Optimization][1]), which introduces the ability to create bundles of scripts and styles.
 These bundles can then be included in my view using syntax like `@Scripts.Render("~/bundles/header-scripts")`.
-This can be nice if you have many scripts to include, but the best benefit is it's ability to concatenate, minify, and name your scripts/styles.
+This can be nice if you have many scripts to include, but the best benefit is its ability to concatenate, minify, and name your scripts/styles.
 Concatenation and minification are nice to improve the performance of the site, and automatic name management is nice because it will force an updated script to be re-downloaded instead of served from the browser cache.

 By default, the bundling framework has some built-in magic that decides how best to order the scripts and styles included.
 Imran Baloch has a [blog post][2] providing details of the script/stylesheet names that take precedence over others by default.